haplotype/kindred/README.md

 ## Current version

-Verion 0.8 was released on 10 Feb 2023.
+Verion 0.81 was released on 13 March 2023.
 Exectuables for Linux and Mac can be found here: http://www.haplotype.org/software.html.
 You may also choose to compile from the source code in src/.

 ## Input and options